 As an active researcher, James’ expertise is predominantly rooted in library strategy and policy, information/knowledge exchange and application (particularly within culturally diverse environments), as well as leadership strategies, organisational learning and culture.
 Having written for publication and presented at national and international conferences, he is currently undertaking his PhD study, looking at the interactive potential of individual and team-based characteristics on knowledge sharing within international schools.

 Mrs Rowland Davies graduated from the University of Durham, where she received a first-class degree in Primary Education with QTS.
 During her studies, she was awarded the Durham University Neville Cross Award for outstanding contribution and achievement.
-Originating from Manchester in the United Kingdom, Miss Rowland has spent 10 years teaching across both Key Stage 1 and 2, ranging from Year 2 – 6 as well as some time in the early years setting.
+Originating from Manchester in the United Kingdom, Mrs Rowland Davies has spent 10 years teaching across both Key Stage 1 and 2, ranging from Year 2 – 6 as well as some time in the early years setting.
 She also spent some time living in Vermont, America, working in a Special Educational Needs setting for vulnerable adults and children.

 Jonathan Davies joined the Harrow family in 2020 as part of the founding staff body at Harrow